ArbiNazari/README-Generator/README.md

      is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under.
-   - Github - user enters Github username and this is added to the section of the README entitled "Qurstions", with a link to their Github profile.
+   - Github - user enters Github username and this is added to the section of the README entitled "Questions", with a link to their Github profile.
    - Email address - uwder must insert their email address which is added to the section entitled "Questions", with instructions on how to reach me with additional questions.
    - Table of Contents - must correspondence with the sceiot of the README.